Jestre/pelican-hpstr/README.md

 AUTHOR = u'Your name'
 AUTHOR_ABOUT = u'Your bio goes here.
 It shouldn't be super long but a good two sentences or two should suffice.'

+#  If not set, defaults to SITEURL/images/avatar.jpg
+#  Do not include preceding /
+AVATAR = 'static/images/avatar.png'

 SITENAME = u'Site Title'
 SITEURL = ''